 In the Jesuit tradition, we speak about being contemplatives in action.
 This does not simply mean being a contemplative in one place and time, and active in another.
 For instance, I’ll contemplate in Dahlgren Chapel and then be active every other time.
 Of course, we need such contemplative times and places to reflect on our experience so that we can discern their meaning.
 Such quiet, reflective times and places help us live more deeply.

 But being a contemplative in action means more than that.
 It means that in the midst of our activity, we have a contemplative spirit.
 While we are walking, playing, eating, studying, exercising, working, recreating and conversing, we try to focus and pay attention.
 We listen intently.
 We gaze gratefully.
 We try not to get distracted by what is superficial.
 In other words, we experience the meaning as it is happening.
 We notice and then seize opportunities for grace: moments when the transcendent breaks into our lives.
 Being a contemplative in action in this way takes practice.
 It is challenging, and we cannot do it all the time.
 But even if we just do it a little bit more, we may be surprised how much fuller our lives can become.

 Next time I walk through McDonough Arena, I’m going to be a bit more contemplative in my stride, because hanging there in the trophy case are Tom’s championship boxing gloves.
 I don’t want to miss seeing those and remembering this remarkable man I knew only in passing.

 Fr.
-Kevin O’Brien, S.J., is vice president of mission and ministry.
-He is one of the rotating authors for AS THIS JESUIT SEES IT ... which appears every other Friday.
+Kevin O’Brien, S.J., is vice president for mission and ministry.
+He is one of the rotating authors for AS THIS JESUIT SEES IT … which appears every other Friday.